microsoftgraph/microsoft-graph-docs-contrib/concepts/graph-explorer/graph-explorer-features.md

 ### Explore all of the Microsoft Graph resources

-The Resources feature allows you to explore the resources on Microsoft Graph in their entirety, on both v1.0 and beta versions .
-Navigate the tree to view a specific resource or alternatively, you can search for it.
+The Resources feature allows you to explore the resources on Microsoft Graph in their entirety, on both v1.0 and beta versions.
+Navigate the tree to browse for a specific resource or, alternatively, use the search bar to find it.

 ![Screenshot of the resources tab](./images/resources-tab-screenshot.png)